invious/paramstore/README.md

 # paramstore
-Finds all string defined lambda constants in the form `WEBSITE_URL: https://google.com` and adds them to the parameter store, creates the params in the template, and links those constants to the parameters
+Finds all string defined lambda constants in the form `KEY: FuFSUA6odL9x2u8VqgsdsajP27uoWMQL3ZTtzpnF` and adds them to the parameter store, creates the params in the template, and links those constants to the parameters

 usage: `python param_store.py --app seatgeek --profiles 1ticketdev,dti1ticketprod`

 It adds all of the params to param store in the specified profiles.

+**NOTE: The rest of the readme is out of date, this tool used to add ALL parameters to the store, now we only move AWS tokens**

 It edits your `template.yaml` and replaces your string constants with `!Ref`s to params defined at the top of the file